NBiermann/cpp-terminal/README.md

 - UTF support for keyboard input (full UTF support on Linux, UCS-2 compliant on Windows)
 - Certain window features

-**Warning**: At the moment, cpp-terminal-utf is under heavy development and should not be cloned.
+**Warning**: At the moment, cpp-terminal-utf is under heavy development and should not be used.
+A first stable version will be announced here.